Welcome to our warm, bright, state-of-the-art library: The Book Hive!

 It’s hard to imagine the formerly cheerless space when you walk into the second-story room today.
 Opposite the door, 60-foot-long row of windows fill the room with light and flooring the color of yellow beeswax and warm white walls make it inviting.
 Maple furniture, including hexagonal tables, is in keeping with the concept and colors of a beehive.

 The library’s designers set themselves the challenge of creating a space with the feel of a million-dollar library on a government budget.
-The modern hive concept was developed pro bono by interior designer and PS 9 parent Kiki Dennis to meet the Committee’s objective of a room that emphasizes community.
-PS 9 parent and graphic artist Chip Rich took the idea and ran with it, creating a Book Hive brand with a distinctive logo and fonts for its signage, bookmarks, book bags, and stationery.
+The modern hive concept was developed pro bono by interior designer and former PS 9 parent Kiki Dennis to meet the Committee’s objective of a room that emphasizes community.
+Former PS 9 parent and graphic artist Chip Rich took the idea and ran with it, creating a Book Hive brand with a distinctive logo and fonts for its signage.

 Creating the Book Hive was a truly collaborative effort.
 “We are blessed to live in a community where committed parents shared their professional expertise to help us create, raise money for, and build the Book Hive,” said PS 9 Principal Sandra D’Avilar.